czeni/matplotlib-minimal/README.md

 János Czentye, HSNLab@BME

-2019 January
+2019 March

 ### Description

-This repository provides a Dockerfile for building and image for Matplotlib 3.0.2 with Python3.6.8.
+This repository provides a Dockerfile for building and image for Matplotlib 3.0.3 with Python3.6.8.
 Matplotlib is compiled from source using Python pip tool and PyPI repository version: https://pypi.org/project/matplotlib/